eilbecklab/phenotipsbot/README.md

 Returns a patient object corresponding to the patient with the specified ID.

 #### get_id(external_id):
 Translates an external ID to a patient ID.
+If no patient has the external ID, returns None.

 #### get_object(patient_id, object_class, object_num)
 Returns an arbitrary object on a patient page.